Nia Nal

-Nia Nal, also known by her code name Dreamer, is a fictional superheroine from the Arrowverse television series Supergirl, portrayed by Nicole Maines.
+Nia Nal, also known by her code name Dreamer, is a superheroine from the Arrowverse television series Supergirl, portrayed by Nicole Maines.
 The character is based on, and depicted as an ancestor of, the DC Comics character Nura Nal / Dream Girl.
 She debuts in the fourth season of the series.
 Nia Nal is the first transgender superhero on television.
-She will appear in a guest role in the ninth and final season of The Flash.
+Maines reprised the role in the ninth and final season of The Flash.

 Storylines

 Nia Nal, who has a degree in international relations from Georgetown University, was a political speechwriter in Washington, D.C. where she worked for Cat Grant, the White House Press Secretary, under the administration of President Olivia Marsdin.
 She is sent to National City to be taken under the wing of Catco Worldwide Media employee Kara Danvers to learn the ways of reporting.
 As there is increasing anti-alien hatred in the United States, Nia, who reveals herself to be transgender, convinces Catco CEO James Olsen to write an editorial against this hatred.
 Kara and Nia later interview a healer alien, Amadei, to counter the anti-alien rhetoric.
 Afterwards, Kara and James discover that Nia has narcolepsy.
 Nia wakes up suddenly from a dream involving the alien-hating Ben Lockwood.
 When Kara visits her, Nia reveals she is an alien from the planet Naltor, and select women of this race develop the power of precognition.
 Brainy, another alien, helps Nia with her dreams which lead them to Lockwood, who is ultimately arrested after being confronted.

 Nia has ill confidence about her family when she develops the unwanted "Dreamer" powers that occur to one female in every generation in her family.
 Nia's sister Maeve, who was taught dream interpretation while expecting to gain the powers, discovers Nia has the powers and renounces her.
 Kara reveals her identity as the superhero Supergirl to Nia to reassure her.
 While Nia's mother Isabel lies dying of a spider bite, Nia uses her powers to talk to her mother about them, who assures her she will be able to continue the Dreamer line.
 Nia trains under Brainy, and after taking the alter ego "Dreamer", defeats a supervillain team called "The Elite" with Kara, J'onn J'onzz and Brainy's help.
 When Supergirl is framed for multiple crimes and declared a public enemy, Nia is among the few people not fooled.
 With Kara ceasing to operate as Supergirl, Nia takes her place as National City's superhero Dreamer.
 J'onn and Nia are sent to Shelley Island, where enslaved aliens are setting up a Claymore satellite on Lex Luthor's orders to destroy Argo City.
 J'onn and Nia escape and overload the satellite.
 After Luthor's defeat, Supergirl's name cleared and the anti-alien hatred ended, Nia and Brainy enter a relationship.